arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

 The pre-requisities for connecting with Node.js is:
 - [Node.js](https://nodejs.org/en) installed on your machine (this is tested and confirmed to work with v20.2.0),
 - [arduino-iot-js](https://github.com/arduino/arduino-iot-js) installed,
-- a Thing created in the Arduino IoT Cloud,
+- a Thing created in the Arduino Cloud,
-- a manual device created in the Arduino IoT Cloud, associated to your Thing.
+- a manual device created in the Arduino Cloud, associated to your Thing.

 Connection to the cloud via Node.js/Javascript requires you to first install the [arduino-iot-js](https://github.com/arduino/arduino-iot-js) package.
 You will also need to configure a manual device in the cloud, which will generate the **Device ID** and **Secret Key** needed to connect.